 * Terri Smith, inpatient nurse in the Post Anesthesia Care Unit

 DIS announces upgrades on campus

 The Division of Information Systems has completed campus-wide implementation of Microsoft Office 2010.
 All Medical Center computer users should have the software installed on their computers.
 Exceptions include computers in the legal department and computers that have 3M/Softmed, Alaris, Apollo, the Department of Medicine Patient Database, Mosaiq or RMS installed.
-Individuals who do not have any of these applications and do not have Miscrosoft Office 2010 should call the Service Desk at 4-1145 or e-mail email@example.com.
+Individuals who do not have any of these applications and do not have Microsoft Office 2010 should call the Service Desk at 4-1145 or e-mail firstname.lastname@example.org.

 The Medical Center's new mainframe computer is scheduled to be installed at 2 a.m. on Sunday, March 11.
 As a result, all computer systems on the mainframe will not be available from 2-7 a.m. that day.
 Affected systems include SMS Signature, SMS Invision, the EHR Portal, NetAccess, OAS Gold, CICS and IDMS.
 Individuals should review their downtime procedures before the upgrade.
 Meditech Lab and Pharmacy systems access will not be affected by the outage; however, these systems will not have an updated census until services have been restored.